cyberconcepts/cybertools/relation/README.txt

   True

-There is also a convenience function that it makes even easier to query a relations registry; it allows to query for more than one relationship:
+There is also a convenience function that it makes even easier to query a relation registry; it allows to query for more than one relationship:

   >>> from cybertools.relation.registry import getRelations
   >>> len(getRelations(first=clark))